Solving the 3x3x3 Rubik's Cube

-Many people have tried to solve the cube, but many failed, and gave up in frustration.
+Many people have tried to solve the cube—but many have failed and given up in frustration.
 A few brave souls took on the challenge, and after years of countless attempts, someone found a solution.
-More and more people tried and succeded, but there was always the majority of people who just could not solve it.
-After twisting and turning the cube in vain, they found themselves removing and replacing stickers and/or cubies, in the attempt to restore the cube back to its colourful and perfectly original configuration.
+More and more people tried and succeeded, but there was always the majority of people who just could not solve it.
+After twisting and turning the cube in vain, they found themselves removing and replacing stickers and/or cubies, in an attempt to restore the cube back to its colourful and perfectly original configuration.

-As an introduction, watch the video below for a in-depth guide on how to solve the cube.
-If you know the basics, i.e. how to solve one side, scroll down to the worded tutorial for a less detailed solution.
+As an introduction, watch the video below for an in-depth guide on how to solve the cube.
+If you know the basics, i.e., how to solve one side, scroll down to the worded tutorial for a less detailed solution.

 In the following video and tutorial, I will use certain cube notations to describe the moves that will be needed to be carried out, in order to solve the cube.

-When one of these letters are shown, you look at the appropriate side and turn that face clockwise.
+When one of these letters is shown, you look at the appropriate side and turn that face clockwise.

 - An 'i' after a letter means 'inverted'.
 This means that when you look at the appropriate face, you turn the face anti-clockwise instead of clockwise.